 |King George V Gardens||Botanical Garden||5.4 mi.
 South-Southwest of Central Gros Islet|

-Feeling Lucky?
-Those interested in testing their luck in some gaming action will find a handful of opportunities to do so nearby.
+Looking for a bit of action?
+Visitors looking to test their luck in some gaming action have a few opportunities to do so nearby.

-Dollar Wise Arcade, on the premises of Blue Coral Shopping Mall, is located in downtown Castries, 5.7 mi.
+Dollar Wise Arcade, which is on the premises of Blue Coral Shopping Mall, is found in downtown Castries, 5.7 mi.
 South-Southwest of central Gros Islet.
 Located in the Blue Coral Shopping Mall, Dollar Wise Arcade opened on St. Lucia as the first official gaming arcade on the island.

 |Dollar Wise Arcade||Gambling Arcade||Blue Coral Shopping Mall||(758) 284-0400||Downtown Castries, 5.7 mi.
 South-Southwest of Central Gros Islet|